umihico/PortfolioHub/README.md

 + Please try https://umihico.github.io/thumbnailed-portfolio-websites/gifs/YOURNAME-YOURREPOSITORYNAME.gif

 ### Contribution
-+ About layout or any advice and suggestions will be greatly appreciated.
++ Beautifying layout or any advice and suggestions will be greatly appreciated.
-+ Correcting and telling me how to use language is also greatly appreciated.
++ Correcting and telling me how to use language will be also greatly appreciated.